-The Exchange Supervisory Board did not decide on the amount of the discretionary bonus for the Management Board Members for 2014 as at the date of publication of the financial statements.
+The Supervisory Board did not decide on the amount of the discretionary bonus for the Management Board Members for 2014 as at the date of publication of the financial statements.
 The Company had no information necessary to determine the quantity of awarded phantom shares as at the date of publication of the financial statements.
 Provisions against phantom shares for the Management Board Members were set up at PLN 307 thousand as at 31 December 2014, reflecting the fair value of phantom shares estimated by the Company.
-The provision was accrued in accordance with the incentive program for members of the Board as described above.
+The provisions were created according to the Rules of the Incentive Programme for the Management Board Members described above.